puffyCid/artemis-api/artemis-docs/docs/API/overview.md

 also a handful of API functions for artifact parsers that are written in pure TypeScript.

+Checkout the [Getting started section](../Intro/Scripting/boa.md) for walkthrough on how to start scripting with artemis!

 The API can be broken down into two broad groups of categories:

 1. Highlevel helper functions.
 For example, functions to read files, parse XML,